Toloka/docs/en/guide/concepts/sandbox.md

 ## Usage rules

-1. Sandbox is for testing only.
-You cannot perform all tasks in the sandbox because this is considered as an unfair use of the service.
+1. The sandbox is for testing only.
+You can't label all tasks in the sandbox because this is considered as the unfair service usage.

-1. You can add no more than 3 trusted Tolokers if you need to test your project.
+1. You can add no more than 3 trusted Tolokers to test your project.

 ## How to run a project in the sandbox {#section_zmz_t4z_mlb}